pflanze/speedcontrol/README.md

-Set the rotation speed of DVD (and possibly CDrom) drives to a fixed value, for example when watching a movie and the drive likes to spin faster and hence make more noise than necessary, or when copying data from a disc that's not properly balanced anymore and causes excessive vibrations with the default speed.
+Set the rotation speed of DVD (and possibly CDrom) drives to a fixed value, for example when watching a movie and the drive likes to spin faster and hence make more noise than necessary, or when copying data from a disc that's not properly balanced and causes excessive vibrations with the default speed.

 Note: speed settings persist only for the currently inserted disc (at